aakpat6/gs-style-guide/README.md

-gs-style-guide
+GigaStorm Style Guide
 ==============

-A style guide for GigaStorm Developers.
+The style guide is hosted on the `gh-pages` branch, located at http://aakpat6.github.io/gs-style-guide.